Adept (C++ library)

 Adept is a combined automatic differentiation and array software library for the C++ programming language.
 The automatic differentiation capability facilitates the development of applications involving mathematical optimization.
 Adept is notable for having applied the template metaprogramming technique of expression templates to speed-up the differentiation of mathematical statements.
 Along with the efficient way that it stores the differential information, this makes it significantly faster than most other C++ tools that provide similar functionality (e.g. ADOL-C, CppAD and FADBAD), although comparable performance has been reported for Stan and in some cases Sacado.
 Differentiation may be in forward mode, reverse mode (for use with a Quasi-Newton minimization scheme), or the full Jacobian matrix may be computed (for use with the Levenberg-Marquardt or Gauss-Newton minimization schemes).

-Applications of Adept have included financial modeling, computational fluid dynamics, physical chemistry, parameter estimation and meteorology.
+Applications of Adept have included computer functionality in the financial field, computational fluid dynamics, physical chemistry, parameter estimation and meteorology.
 Adept is free software distributed under the Apache License.